 Just before Ulan Ude, the Trans-Mongolian branch of the Trans-Siberian Railway merged with the main line of the Trans-Siberian railroad.
 The main line stretches from Moscow, in Europe, to Vladivostok, at the Sea of Japan.
 Reaching 9,289km, it is the longest railway line in the world.

 I got off the train at Irkutsk to spend a week in Siberia (split between Irkutsk and Lake Baikal).
 It was one of the most amazing experiences of the trip.
-Will write more about it soon!
+On the train I met a friendly elderly Australian couple on the train.
+They were heading straight for Moscow so we bade farewell at Irkutsk.
+Lovely couple, I hope I’ll still be travelling at their age.

 From Siberia to the Urals via the Trans-Siberian